open-telemetry/semantic-conventions/docs/attributes-registry/server.md

 | `server.port` | int | Server port number.
 [2] |`80`; `8080`; `443` | ![Stable](https://img.shields.io/badge/-stable-lightgreen) |
 |---|---|---|---|---|

-## Notes

-[1]: When observed from the client side, and when communicating through an intermediary, `server.address` SHOULD represent the server address behind any intermediaries, for example proxies, if it's available.
+**[1]:** When observed from the client side, and when communicating through an intermediary, `server.address` SHOULD represent the server address behind any intermediaries, for example proxies, if it's available.

-[2]: When observed from the client side, and when communicating through an intermediary, `server.port` SHOULD represent the server port behind any intermediaries, for example proxies, if it's available.
+**[2]:** When observed from the client side, and when communicating through an intermediary, `server.port` SHOULD represent the server port behind any intermediaries, for example proxies, if it's available.